realadammatthew/humbleberger/src/copy/right-relationship-with-god.md

-# Right Relationship with God: United with Yeshua
+# What Does It Mean To Be In Right Relationship With God?

 ## The Covenant Fulfilled in the Messiah